zefri/pybca/README.md

 How to
 ---

-This script will download BCA bank statement and save to sqlite in data folder
+This script will :
+1. download BCA bank statement and save to sqlite in data folder
+2. take a screen shot of transaction histories to data folder

 USAGE : `pybca.py [username] [password]`